asam-ev/qc-baselib-py/README.md

         file_type="odr",
         description="Location for issue",
     )
-    # xml and road location are also supported
+    # xml location are also supported

     result.write_to_file("testResults.xqar")